CjLogic/n8n-workflow-templates/Website_Assistant_Flow/README.md

-# Website AI Assistant - n8n Workflow
+# Website AI Assistant - N8N Workflow

 ## Overview

-This n8n workflow automates contact form submissions on your website by capturing user inputs and routing the data to various communication channels and storage solutions for easy follow-up and management.
+This n8n workflow automates contact form submissions on your website by capturing user inputs and routing the data to Gmail, Google Sheets, & Telegram.

 ## Features